yandex-cloud/cert-manager-webhook-yandex/README.md

       - dns01:
           webhook:
             config:
-              # The ID of the folder
+              # The ID of the folder where dns-zone located in
-              folder: folderid
+              folder: <your folder ID>
               # This is the secret used to access the service account
               serviceAccountSecretRef:
-                name: ycdnssercret
+                name: cert-manager-secret
                 key: iamkey.json
             groupName: acme.mycompany.example
-            solverName: yandex-solver
+            solverName: yandex-cloud-dns
 ```

 ClusterIssuer example: